aws-samples/aws-modernization-with-pulumi/content/40_lambda_microservices_ts/30_simple_api_gateway/30_processing_data.md

 ## Step 1 &mdash; Add a new API Gateway Route

 Create a new route in your API Gateway that accepts post requests.
+We'll add this to our already created API Gateway in the `routes: []` block.
 The route should like this this:

 ```typescript
 {